alecsandrei/PySAGA-cmd/README.md

 ```

 ## How to use the package
-For information on how to use the package, check the notebook examples.
+For information on how to use the package, check the docstrings or look at the notebook examples.

 ### Choosing a SAGA GIS tool
 ```python